albchu/better-grid-playground/tech_plan.md

    // Or create more complex patterns
    ```

-3. **Masonic configuration**: The `masonic` library requires:
+3. **CSS columns configuration**: The CSS columns layout requires:
-   - A `render` prop that returns the component for each item
+   - Setting `column-count: auto` and `column-width` for responsive columns
-   - An `items` array from the Zustand store
+   - Using `break-inside-avoid` on items to prevent splitting across columns
-   - Column width configuration via `columnWidth` prop
+   - Dynamic `column-gap` for spacing between columns

 4. **Zustand store typing**: Define proper TypeScript interfaces:
    ```typescript